 |23 (local7)||Local use 7|

-Notice a lot of these facility codes are specific to ancient legacy Unix systems.
+Notice a lot of these facility codes are specific to legacy Unix systems.
 Nobody really uses UUCP anymore, for example.
-It was an asynchronous way of copying files around automatically between servers that could only exchange data by means of analog dial-up.
+It was an asynchronous way of copying files around automatically between servers that could only exchange data using analog dial-up.

 The facility and severity codes appear at the start of each syslog message, and are surrounded by angle brackets.
 For example, “<166>” would indicate a “local0” facility message of severity 6.